Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces II: naturality: Tropical points and webs

-A \textit{marked surface} $\widehat{S}$ is a pair $(S,m_b)$ where $S$ is a compact oriented finite-type surface with at least one boundary component, and $m_b \subset \partial S$ is a finite set of \emph{marked points} on $\partial S$.
-Let $m_p \subset \left\{ \text{components of } \partial S \right\}$ be the set of \emph{punctures}, defined as the subset of boundary components without marked points; as is common in the literature, for the remainder of the article we identify such unmarked boundary components in $m_p$ with the (actual) punctures obtained by removing them and shrinking the resulting hole down to a point.
+\begin{definition} A \emph{marked surface} $\widehat{S}$ is a pair $(S,m_b)$ where $S$ is a compact oriented finite-type surface with at least one boundary component, and $m_b \subset \partial S$ is a finite set of \emph{marked points} on $\partial S$.
+Let $m_p \subset \{ \text{components of } \partial S \}$ be the set of \emph{punctures}, defined as the subset of boundary components without marked points; as is common in the literature, for the remainder of the article we identify such unmarked boundary components in $m_p$ with the (actual) punctures obtained by removing them and shrinking the resulting hole down to a point.

 We assume the Euler characteristic condition $\chi(S) < d/2$, where $d$ is the number of components of $\partial S - m_b$ limiting to a marked point.
 (For example, $d=3$ for a once punctured disk with three marked points on its boundary.)
-This topological condition is equivalent to the existence of an \emph{ideal triangulation} $\mathscr{T}$ of $\widehat{S}$, namely a triangulation whose set of vertices is equal to $m_b \cup m_p$; the vertices of $\mathscr{T}$ are called \textit{ideal vertices}.
+This topological condition is equivalent to the existence of an \emph{ideal triangulation} $\mathcal{T}$ of $\widehat{S}$, namely a triangulation of the compactified surface whose set of vertices is equal to $m_b \cup m_p$; the vertices of $\mathcal{T}$ are called \emph{ideal vertices}.

-For simplicity, we always assume that $\mathscr{T}$ does not contain any \textit{self-folded triangles}.
-That is, we assume each triangle of $\mathscr{T}$ has three distinct sides.
+For simplicity, we always assume that $\mathcal{T}$ does not contain any \emph{self-folded triangles}.
+That is, we assume each triangle of $\mathcal{T}$ has three distinct sides.
 (Our results should generalize, essentially without change, to allow for self-folded triangles.)